COSCO Shipping Lines: COSCO SHIPPING Lines

 From 1997, COSCON was a member of the CKYHE alliance, a pooling agreement to share vessel space with "K" Line, Yang Ming, Hanjin, and Evergreen.
 Meanwhile, CSCL was a member of the Ocean Three Alliance along with CMA CGM and UASC.
 After the 2016 COSCO-China Shipping merger, COSCO SHIPPING Lines formed a new 5-year vessel-sharing contract, the Ocean Alliance, along with CMA CGM, OOCL, and Evergreen.

 On July 24, 2018, COSCO SHIPPING Lines reported a cyber attack to its operations in the United States, Canada, and South America.
 COSCO later reported that the attack caused minimal disruption to its operations.

 In 2018, COSCO SHIPPING Holdings acquired Hong Kong-based OOIL, the parent of OOCL, for US$6.3 billion.

 In 2021, COSCO became one of the first global shipping companies to utilize the blockchain-enabled efficiency improvement application Cargo Release.

-Cosco has a terminal at Abu Dhabis new Khalifa Port.
+Cosco has a terminal at Abu Dhabi's new Khalifa Port.
 This terminal is also the first port in the middle East to have automatic port truck system.